mistertest/luna-shield/README.md

 - Fully integrated to the Shied Android TV with Banner icons
 - Interface Luna fully optimized for controller and remote navigation
-- No required mouse/ No browser
+- No mouse and browser required
-- A powerful Webview optimized tor the cloud gaming
+- A powerful Webview optimized for the cloud gaming
-- Just "click and play"  Ux experience
+- Just "click and play" - Best User experience
 - Android 7-11 and Android 12 soon